matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Colleagues are entirely decoupled from each other.

-- What is the basic idea of the Mediator Pattern ?
+### What is the basic idea of the Mediator Pattern?

 - When class hierarchies got too complicated, they can be simplified using Mediators
 - A mediator object decouples peer objects in a hierarcy from needing to know all about each peer